alifiroozi80/CKA/CKA/README.md

         * Kubelet interacts with both the container and node
         * Kubelet starts the Pod with a container inside
     * Kube Proxy
-        * Kube Proxy forward the requests
+        * Kube Proxy forwards the requests

 ---